 Tip: Supercharge your employee engagement levels with ClearCompany’s Employee Engagement Suite

 3. Get Your Team On Board

-Set your department up for success in 2020 by gathering as a team and running through the past year.
-Highlight your team’s accomplishments, acknowledge those employees who have gone above and beyond, and foster excitement for 2020 by outlining new goals.
+Set your department up for success in 2021 by coming together as a team and running through the past year.
+Highlight your team’s accomplishments, acknowledge those employees who have gone above and beyond, and foster excitement for 2021 by outlining new goals.
 Provide all team members the opportunity to give input, and determine as a team what goals are most essential to your department’s success.
-Once these goals have been identified, set-up quarterly meetings to follow-up on these goals and measure your team’s progress.
+Once these goals have been identified, set up frequent meetings to follow-up on these goals, hold each other accountable, and measure your team’s progress.
 By including everyone as part of the process, they’ll be invested in next year’s success, too.

 4. Get Ready For New Regulations

 The end of the calendar year is a perfect time to step back and ensure your HR department is prepared for all the upcoming compliance requirements.
-Every year there are new conversations surrounding legislation on topics like workplace immigration, labor unions, and minimum wage laws, so here are a few key topics to prepare for 2020:
+Every year there are new conversations surrounding legislation on topics like workplace immigration and minimum wage laws, and in 2021, employers need to be mindful of regulations regarding COVID-19 as well.
+Here are a few key topics to help you prepare for 2021:

 5. Schedule Time for Self-Examination

 With the end of the year around the corner, it can often feel as though you are sprinting to the finish line.
 Take a moment to step back with your department and reflect on the last four quarters.
 Ask your team important questions that open up assessments of your current processes.
 What aspects are working well?
 What processes need a bit of a refresher for the new year?
 Here are a few questions to start the discussion off on the right foot:

 - Are we providing our employees with the right tools for success?